-As the church observes the season of Lent, individuals and congregations are encouraged to stand in solidarity with our sisters who bear the scars of violence and demand an end to violence against women.
+Every Thursday, individuals and congregations are encouraged to stand in solidarity with our sisters who bear the scars of violence and demand an end to violence against women.

 - Plan a worship service related to violence against women with the use of these resources:

 - Participate in “Thursdays” in Black on a Sunday!